-University of Geneva Faculty of Law and Graduate Institute of International and Development Studies, Geneva
+University of Geneva Faculty of Law and Geneva Graduate Institute

-- HLS students enroll primarily at either the Faculty of Law (UNIGE) or the Graduate Institute
+- HLS students enroll primarily at either the Faculty of Law (UNIGE) or the Geneva Graduate Institute

 - A preponderance of courses are taken at the school of primary enrollment, and students may cross-register for a limited number of courses